SamClassicPatch/ExamplePlugin/README.md

 # Example Plugin

-This is an example of how user plugins can be made for the Serious Sam Classics patch.
+This is an example of how user plugins can be made for Serious Sam Classics Patch.

 Visit [Serious Sam Classics Patch](https://github.com/SamClassicPatch) organization for more information.